bryan-cho/dotfiles/README.md

 # Dotfiles

-These are the dotfiles I use to configure VIM and Zshell.
+These are the dotfiles I use to configure VIM and Z shell.

 ## Contents
 * `.vim` - contains color configurations